Curriculum Learning: A Survey: Curriculum Learning

-Figure~\ref{fig_pipeline} illustrates the general frameworks for curriculum learning applied at the data level and at the model level, respectively.
+Figures~\ref{fig_data_curr} and~\ref{fig_model_curr} illustrate the general frameworks for curriculum learning applied at the data level and the model level, respectively.
 The two frameworks have two common elements: the curriculum scheduler and the performance measure.
 The scheduler is responsible for deciding when to update the curriculum in order to use the pace that gives the highest overall performance.
 Depending on the applied methodology, the scheduler may consider a linear pace or a logarithmic pace.
 Additionally, in self-paced learning, the scheduler can take into consideration the current performance level to find the right pace.
-When applying CL over data (see Figure~\ref{fig_1:subfig1}), a difficulty criterion is employed in order to rank the examples from easy-to-hard.
+When applying CL over data (see Figure~\ref{fig_data_curr}), a difficulty criterion is employed in order to rank the examples from easy to hard.
 Next, a selection method determines which examples should be used for training at the current time.
 Curriculum over tasks works in a very similar way.
-In Figure~\ref{fig_1:subfig2}, we observe that CL at model level does not require a difficulty criterion.
+In Figure~\ref{fig_model_curr}, we observe that CL at the model level does not require a difficulty criterion.
 Instead, it requires the existence of a model capacity curriculum.
 This sets how to change the architecture or the parameters of the model to which all the training data is fed.

-On another note, we remark that continuation methods can be seen as curriculum learning performed over the performance measure $P$ \cite{Pathak-ICMLA-2019}.
+On another note, we remark that continuation methods can be seen as curriculum learning performed over the performance measure $P$ \citep{Pathak-ICMLA-2019}.
 However, this connection is not typically mentioned in literature.
-Moreover, continuation methods \cite{allgower2003introduction,Richter-TAC-1983,chow1991homotopy} were studied long before curriculum learning appeared \cite{bengio2009curriculum}.
-Research on continuation methods is therefore considered an independent field of study \cite{allgower2003introduction,chow1991homotopy}, not being necessarily bounded to its applications in machine learning \cite{Richter-TAC-1983}, as would be the case for curriculum learning.
-In this context, our survey on curriculum learning does not include continuation methods.
+Moreover, continuation methods \citep{allgower2003introduction,Richter-TAC-1983,chow1991homotopy} were studied long before curriculum learning appeared \citep{Bengio-ICML-2009}.
+Research on continuation methods is therefore considered an independent field of study \citep{allgower2003introduction,chow1991homotopy}, not necessarily bound to its applications in machine learning \citep{Richter-TAC-1983}, as would be the case for curriculum learning.